zammad/zammad-org/src/en/documentation/use/guides/ai.md

 might even have additional custom tools in case your admin added them.

 - **Expand draft into well-written section**: Uses your draft as a base and tries to elaborate a proper text.
-It tries to add a structure and to enhance clarity and conciseness and as well as removing misspellings and grammar errors.
+It tries to add a structure and to enhance clarity and conciseness and removing misspellings and grammar errors.
 You can even use it by providing only basic information (e.g. via bullet points) and let the AI write the answer.
 - **Fix spelling and grammar**: Proofreads your text and removes spelling and grammar mistakes.
 - **Summarize section to about half its current size**: Shrinks your text while keeping the message and the tone of the